gethiox/HIDI/README.md

 - **The best possible implementation of note emission**, user can freely change device state on the fly (octave, semitone, mapping, channel) even while still pressing keyboard keys, due to careful design notes will be not interrupted, will be released correctly on key release and only new key presses will emit notes respectively to the new internal state.
-This is very pleasant feature when performing in realtime.
 - NKRO keyboards support (if it can be enabled in hardware by some key-sequence)
-- You can connect as many HID devices as you have free USB slots.
+- You can connect as many HID devices as you have free USB slots
 - **All devices are loaded/unloaded completely dynamically**
-- Application will reload configuration when new one will appear, or existing one was changed.
+- Application will reload configuration when new one will appear or existing one was changed.
   Very useful when user want to craft their own configuration, thanks to that he can test his modifications in realtime without unnecessary interruption like restarting application